pdbradley/guessref/README.md

 - Got apollo subscriptions working (hasura backend)
 - Need to get api endpoints from ENV vars
 - Need to figure out how routing works in react...

+I think I'll setup something in the api now, where you "start" a game, and the game goes for 10 ticks and ends.

+That should be enough to start a game and just watch the ticker. and get a few rspec specs in place to verify game correctness.